joshuahigginson1/DevOps_Assessment_2/README.md

 Below is a brief summary of the tests within this appication.

 #### Unit Testing Service #1

+The test-file-melodie files within the file_output section of service 1 are vital for ensuring that our routes work!

+The unit tests in service 1 are designed to test our common logic functionality, such as our listify, getting download names, and testing the ability to download a file from the correct url.

+I particularly struggled with writing mock tests for service 1.

 #### Unit Testing Service #2